camilotoruno/building_energy_modeling/README.md

 Either run the script.py from your favorite IDE with the anaconda envrionment's python as the interpretter or Navigate to the folder where script.py is located.
 Activate your anaconda environment with ```conda activate <env_name>``` and then call ```python script.py```

+## Defining EnergyPlus simulation output
+See page 2746 of the file ```EnergyPlus-22-1-0/Documentation/InputOutputReference.pdf``` for useful guidance on setting output to be generated in the EnergyPlus simulation.